Ticket To Ride: Pot Sellers Put Seniors On The Canna-Bus

 "At that time (marijuana) wasn't legal, so they used to get it off their children," she says with a laugh.
 "It was fantastic what it did for them."

-Avedon, who doesn't want to get high from anything she uses, picked up a topical cream on her first trip that was sold as a pain reliever.
-It contained cannabidiol or CBD, but was formulated without THC, or tetrahydrocannabinol, marijuana's psychoactive ingredient.
+Avedon doesn't want to get high from anything she uses.
+So on her first trip, she picked up a topical cream that was sold as a pain reliever.
+It contained cannabidiol, or CBD, but was formulated without THC, or tetrahydrocannabinol, marijuana's psychoactive ingredient.

 "It helped a little," she says.
 "Now I'm going back for the second time hoping they have something better."

 As more states legalize marijuana for medical or recreational use — 30 states plus the District of Columbia to date — the cannabis industry is booming.
 Among the fastest growing group of users: people over 50, with especially steep increases among those 65 and older.
-And some dispensaries are tailoring their pitches to seniors like Avedon who are seeking alternatives treatments for their aches, pains and other medical conditions.
+And some dispensaries are tailoring their pitches to seniors like Avedon who are seeking alternative treatments for their aches, pains and other medical conditions.

-On this particular morning, about 35 seniors climb on board the free shuttle — paid for by a licensed cannabis dispensary in Santa Ana, called Bud and Bloom.
+On this particular morning, about 35 seniors climb on board the free shuttle — paid for by a licensed cannabis dispensary in Santa Ana called Bud and Bloom.
 After about a half-hour drive, the large white bus pulls up to the parking lot of the dispensary.

 About half the seniors on board today are repeat customers; the other half are cannabis newbies who've never tried it before, says Kandice Hawes, director of community outreach for Bud and Bloom.